BearTS/go-echo/README.md

-# go-echo-template
+# go-echo
-To be a Go Echo Template
+To be a Go Echo Example repo